 Sportspersons may find these products valuable in helping them achieve their day to day nutrition goals.
 They help in meeting specific goals during pre-event, prolonged session or for post-exercise recovery.
 Products such as sports drinks maintain the hydration and electrolyte balance during high physical activity.
 When sportspersons are unable to meet all their nutrient needs from food, a specific nutrient supplement may be prescribed by a sports dietician or physician to treat or prevent the nutrient deficiency.
 When used in the right way – the right amount at the right time on the right occasion – they can help an athlete train and compete at their best.
-In many cases they can be shown to directly enhance performance.
+In many cases, they can be shown to directly enhance performance.

 Are Sports Supplements Safe?

 Sports supplements should be consumed under the guidance of well-informed sports fraternity.
 If the quality control is done as per NADA specification, and the target-specific supplement is taken in the appropriate dose, sports supplements are safe.
-But the use of dietary supplements by sportspersons is a serious concern because in many countries the manufacturing and labelling of supplements do not follow strict rules, which may lead to a supplement containing an undeclared substance that is prohibited under anti-doping regulations.
-A significant number of positive tests have been attributed to the misuse of supplements and attributing an Adverse Analytical Finding to a poorly labelled dietary supplement is not an adequate defence in a doping hearing.
+But the use of dietary supplements by sportspersons is a serious concern because in many countries the manufacturing and labeling of supplements do not follow strict rules, which may lead to a supplement containing an undeclared substance that is prohibited under anti-doping regulations.
+A significant number of positive tests have been attributed to the misuse of supplements and attributing an Adverse Analytical Finding to a poorly labeled dietary supplement is not an adequate defense in a doping hearing.
 The risks of taking supplements should be weighed against the potential benefit that may be obtained, and athletes must appreciate the negative consequences of an Anti-Doping Rule Violation as a result of taking a contaminated supplement.
-Using supplement that has been subjected to one of the available quality assurance schemes can help to reduce, but not eliminate, the risk of an inadvertent doping infringement.
+Using a supplement that has been subjected to one of the available quality assurance schemes can help to reduce, but not eliminate, the risk of an inadvertent doping infringement.

 Which are the substances banned for sportspersons?

-Metenolone, Boldenone, Drostanolone, Norandrosterone, Oxandrolone, Trenbolone, clenbuterol, Androsterone and Etio,); Peptide hormones (Erythropoiesis stimulating agents); Glucocorticosteroids (Prednisolone, betamethasone) and also the substances as listed in the prohibited substances list by NADA/ WADA from time to time.
+Metenolone, Boldenone, Drostanolone, Norandrosterone, Oxandrolone, Trenbolone, clenbuterol, Androsterone, and Etio,); Peptide hormones (Erythropoiesis-stimulating agents); Glucocorticosteroids (Prednisolone, betamethasone) and also the substances as listed in the prohibited substances list by NADA/ WADA from time to time.

 What is Strict Liability?

 The principle of strict liability is applied in situations where urine/blood samples collected from an athlete have produced adverse analytical results.
-It means that each sports persons is strictly liable for the substances found in his or her bodily specimen, and that an anti-doping rule violation occurs whenever a prohibited substance (or its metabolites or markers) is found in bodily specimen, whether or not the athlete intentionally or unintentionally used a prohibited substance or was negligent or otherwise at fault.
+It means that each sportsperson is strictly liable for the substances found in his or her bodily specimen, and that an anti-doping rule violation occurs whenever a prohibited substance (or its metabolites or markers) is found in bodily specimen, whether or not the athlete intentionally or unintentionally used a prohibited substance or was negligent or otherwise at fault.

 Dos and Don’ts